top of page

 During RootsTech Connect, Ron Tanner from FamilySearch recommended using a "watch for merging" label.
 I concur with this idea.

 I have an ancestor who is constantly being merged with someone else.
-I want to make sure that I am watching this relative like a hawk.
-I also mentioned some relatives in my post about fixing bad merges on FamilySearch, which I also want to monitor.
+I want to ensure I am watching this relative like a hawk.
+In my post, I also mentioned some relatives about fixing bad merges on FamilySearch, which I also want to monitor.

-Since I no longer receive emailed notifications about these individuals, by creating a custom label that says "watch for merging," I can filter my Following List quickly when I do a spot check on recent changes to the family tree.
+Since I no longer receive emailed notifications about these individuals, I can quickly filter my following list by creating a custom label that says "watch for merging " when I spot-check recent changes to the family tree.

 Direct Ancestor Custom Label